Can CBD oil help with pain?

 A number of scientific studies appear to back this up, providing evidence for the pain-relieving potential of cannabinoids such as CBD in relation to chronic pain, arthritis, cancer-related pain, migraines and more (see the Evidence section below for more details).

 Due to its low-level of side-effects and apparent lack of addictive qualities, CBD is also seen as a good prospective alternative to opioids and other traditional pharmacological treatments that may be habit forming.

 Some of the beneficial effects of CBD on pain are likely due to its interaction with the body’s Endocannabinoid System (ECS).
 The ECS produces molecules called endocannabinoids that bind to ECS receptors, signalling cells to produce anti-inflammatory and analgesic (pain-relieving) responses.

-Cannabinoids such as CBD that occur in hemp plants can also influence the ESC and it’s believed they may slow the breakdown of endocannabinoids, thus prolonging their effects.
+Cannabinoids such as CBD that occur in hemp plants can also influence the ECS and it’s believed they may slow the breakdown of endocannabinoids, thus prolonging their effects.